-Promote a Culture of Ethics and Compliance
+Promote a culture of ethics and compliance

-CenturyLink managers have additional responsibilities, and should at all times model appropriate conduct.
+Lumen managers have additional responsibilities and should at all times model appropriate conduct.
 As a manager, you should:

-- Act as a role model, and set a clear expectation that these standards are to be followed in all jobrelated activities, regardless of location - Ensure that the people you supervise understand their responsibilities under the Code and other Company policies - Create a positive work environment where employees are comfortable raising questions and concerns - Never encourage or direct employees to achieve business results at the expense of ethical conduct or compliance with the Code or the law - Always act to stop violations of the Code or the law by those you supervise
+- Act as a role model, and set a clear expectation that these standards are to be followed in all job-related activities, regardless of location. - Ensure that the people you supervise understand their responsibilities under the Code and other Company policies. - Create a positive work environment where employees are comfortable raising questions and concerns. - Never encourage or direct employees to achieve business results at the expense of ethical conduct or compliance with the Code or the law. - Always act to stop violations of the Code or the law by those you supervise.

-Respond to Questions and Concerns
+Respond to questions and concerns